Skip to main content

 Yes.

-Does LawVu support the SSO functionality of: Assertion signing and encryption?
+Does LawVu support the SSO functionality of: Assertion signing?

 Yes.